thatonedeveloper-dev/Discord-Bot/README.md

 # project information
-All project details are inside the documents folder.
+All project details are inside the documents branch.
+(On top on where it says 'main' press or click on it.)

-All project files are inside the projects folder
+All project files are inside the projects folder.
+(On top on where it says 'main' press or click on it.)

 # Important project details